ahmedhozny/EventSounds/README.md

 `configVersion: 2` Don't make any changes here

-ExternalPlugins: plugins supported by sound events.
-Set true in front of the plugin name
+`ExternalPlugins:` plugins supported by sound events.
+Set true in front of the plugin name.
+More plugins will be added soon.

 Sounds IDs can be found in soundsIDs.txt. or [here](https://github.com/killer549/EventSounds/wiki/Sounds)